PdxCodeGuild/20171003-FullStack-Day/4 - Django/docs/4 - Models.md

 ### Specify an Order

 To specify an order, use `order_by`, which takes any number of strings containing the names of the attributes to sort by.
+By default sort is ascending, use a negative symbol `-` to sort in the descending order.

 ```python
 todo_items = TodoItem.objects.order_by('-date_entered', '-date_completed')